I got an email recently from a regular reader of my newsletter asking:

 I describe this technique (and a small addition to it) in more detail in this article:

 The best way to maintain our mental health is to avoid getting sucked into negative patterns and spirals in the first place.
-To do this, it’s important to establish and maintain habits and routines that act as buffers against the inevitable stressors of life and provide a sustainable source of mental and emotional strength.
+To do this, it’s important to establish and maintain mental health habits and routines that act as buffers against the inevitable stressors of life and provide a sustainable source of wellbeing and emotional strength.
 These are the 8 mental health habits that work for me.
 I hope you find them useful too.